ThaumRystra/DiceCloud/app/private/docs/property/skill.md

 ### Variable name

 The name used to refer to the skill in calculations and by effects.
-Must start with a letter and be made up of only letters and numbers without spaces, symbols, or punctiation.
+Must start with a letter and be made up of only letters and numbers without spaces, symbols, or punctuation.

 ### Ability